Longreach Airport: History

-In 2002, Qantas returned to the town, with a Boeing 747-238B aircraft, registered VH-EBQ and named City of Bunbury, flown into the town for static display at the Qantas Founders Outback Museum, which is also sited at the airport.
+In 2002, Qantas returned to the town, with a Boeing 747-238B aircraft, registered VH-EBQ and named City of Bunbury, flown into the town for static display at the Qantas Founders Museum, which is also sited at the airport.
 This was the last 747-200 delivered to Qantas and is sitting with the first Boeing 707 for Qantas VH-EBA.

 In 2012, a new terminal was opened to comply with new security regulations.
 The new terminal features security screening facilities, and improved check in and arrival facilities, as well as increased parking facilities.